1 Introduction

 6 Summary

-However, this article has discussed how important it is to reduce factors such as valve wear, cavitation and hydraulic hammering in a fluid transportation system as a whole and specifically on valve sections.
+However, this article discusses the importance of reducing factors such as valve wear, cavitation, and hydraulic hammering in a fluid transportation system, specifically in valve sections.

-Finally, section 5 of this article has provided us with the needed recommendations to ensure that when designing a fluid transportation system what factors should be taken into consideration during the placement of valves, determining the pipe diameter, defining the fluid flow rates and how the system as a whole should be operated by trained personnel.
+Finally, section 5 of this article has provided us with the needed recommendations to ensure that when designing a fluid transportation system, what factors should be taken into consideration during the placement of valves, determining the pipe diameter, defining the fluid flow rates and how the system as a whole should be operated by trained personnel.

 7 Conclusion